What should we consider as newlyweds?

 Jen, a food scientist, wanted to leave the workforce when her twin daughters, Brittney & Sara, were born.
 It was a tough decision.
 Eric had a good paying job, but, he didn’t think they could manage without her extra income.
 So they asked us for advice.
 We started working on their plan, we helped them set up a budget.
 We asked many questions and crunched lots of data.
 When we were finally ready to run a couple of scenarios, we found one that worked!
 Jen was able to stay at home and bring up her girls.

 Today, the twins are 5 years old.
 The girls are ready for kindergarten and Jen is ready to get back into the workforce.
-We revisit Jen and Eric’s financial plan often so that they can continue to dream and work towards reaching their goals.
+We revisit Jen and Eric’s financial plan often so that they can continue to dream and work towards reaching their future goals.

 "Joy awakens all our senses, energizing our mind and body.
 Find joy in something you love, and remember to smile often.
 Happiness helps one become fully active and alert.
 Awaken the state of balance between yourself and the world; it is necessary for your sustainable well-being." ~ Dr. R. Emmons